3 Tips to Help you Enjoy English

 Notice that enjoyable is emphasized.
 If you are going to increase your English fluency, wouldn’t it be great to have fun doing it?

-Be curious (eager to know or learn something).
+Be curious.
 Look for materials that capture your attention and keep you interested in learning.
-This will increase your motivation, and you will be more likely to stick with (continue) studying.
+This will increase your motivation, and you will be more likely to stick with studying.

-Now, in case you’re wondering where to find English materials, I’ve taken care of that for you.
-Below, you will find a list to get you started on your journey to finding input you enjoy.
+Now, in case you’re wondering where to find quality English materials, don’t worry.
+Below, you will find a list to help you get started finding input you enjoy.

-Of course, one drawback (disadvantage) is that until you reach a certain level, much of it may be too difficult.
+Of course, one drawback (disadvantage) is that until you reach a certain level, authentic materials may be too difficult.
 If you’re reading this and can understand 80%, you should be able to handle (understand) authentic materials.
 Of course, some will be easier and some more difficult.
 It’s up to you (your responsibility) to choose what works best for you.
-Now, let’s get to the list to get you started.

 - Books – Some advice from Jack at To Fluency (YouTube video)

 - Blogs – Read blogs in English on any topic that interests you.
 It doesn’t need to be a language blog.
-It might be a blog about travel (Notes from the Road), food (Local Milk: The Art of Slow Living), or parenting HowToBeADad).
+It might be a blog about travel (Notes from the Road).
 Interested in something else?
 Simply type the topic + blogs into a search and voila!
 Lots of choices!

 - Twitter – Follow me and other English language accounts for bite-sized lessons and lots of idioms, vocabulary, and grammar.

-- Web comics – 14 imaginative web comics to inspire you by Creative Bloq.
-Webtoons offers many free choices as well.
+- Webcomics – 18 imaginative webcomics to inspire you by Creative Bloq.

 - Language Learning Apps – My 5 recommendations